Department of Environmental Sciences and Engineering (GRAD)

 Air Quality and Atmospheric Processes

-Atmospheric processes have a major influence on air quality, as well as on long‐term global processes such as climate change.
-Over the past 30 years, major research contributions of our faculty and students include the generation of an experimental database used to develop and test photochemical mechanisms that contribute to air pollution; development of methods to measure and monitor airborne contaminants; and the development and application of occupational exposure models.
+Atmospheric processes have a major influence on air quality, as well as on long‐term global processes.
+Over the past 30 years, major research contributions of our faculty and students include the generation of an experimental database used to develop and test photochemical mechanisms that contribute to air pollution; development of methods to measure and monitor airborne contaminants; work to understand air quality and health implications of energy policies, and the development and application of occupational exposure models.

 Human Exposure and Health Effects